aliasaswad/CarND-Extended-Kalman-Filter-P5/README.md

 The particular project implementation was done on **Linux OS** and the rest of this documentation will be focused on Linux OS.
 The project support both Mac and Windows operating system.
 In order to install the necessary libraries, from the project repository directory run the script [install-mac.sh](https://github.com/aliasaswad/CarND-Extended-Kalman-Filter-P5/blob/master/install-linux.sh).

-# Compiling and executing the project
+## Basic Build Instructions

-Once the install for uWebSocketIO is complete, clone the project's () repository and cd to it.
+Once the install for uWebSocketIO is complete, clone [CarND-Extended-Kalman-Filter-Project](https://github.com/udacity/CarND-Extended-Kalman-Filter-Project) the project's repository and cd to it.
 The main program can be built and run by doing the following from the project top directory.

-1. Create the build directory `mkdir build`
+1. Create a build directory: `mkdir build && cd build`
-2. `cd build`
-3. `cmake ..`
+3. Compile:`cmake ..`
 4. `make`, this will create two executables
     -  `ExtendedKF`, which is EKF implementation
     - `Test`, a simple unit tests using [Catch](https://github.com/catchorg/Catch2/blob/master/docs/tutorial.md)
 5. Finally, run `./ExtendedKF`

 Note that the programs that need to be written to accomplish the project are src/FusionEKF.cpp, src/FusionEKF.h, kalman_filter.cpp, kalman_filter.h, tools.cpp, and tools.h